Conclusion of Sheq i Madh School Bathroom and Water Project – Albania

 Six months further on, with the Water Charity funds, transmitted through the Peace Corps Let Girls Learn program, still in the bank, another inspection of the school showed the toilets had deteriorated further and that urgent work was needed before the grant money needed to be returned, unspent.
 Some tense negotiations rendered the availability of a work crew and the hard work began.

 Once everybody started pulling in the same direction, the whole project came together surprisingly quickly.
-The toilet block was gutted and all the doors and facilities removed.
-Holes in walls and gaping windows were soon repaired and the 5 Turkish toilets cemented into the floor.
+The toilet block was gutted and all the doors and facilities were removed.
+Holes in walls and gaping windows were soon repaired and the 5 Turkish toilets were cemented into the floor.
 The tiling was done very quickly and the new basins connected to the water supply almost immediately.
 Instead of repairing the wooden doors, some recycled aluminum doors were found and installed, rendering the toilets secure and lockable, going to the heart of Let Girls Learn.
 Without this security, adolescent girls often avoid using the bathroom or, more likely when they are menstruating, avoid school completely, impacting their education and their future.

-The water pump was installed to ensure strong pressure but, good news, the water schedule was such that there was no need to install the water deposit that had been budgeted for the project, so we have been able to return that money for use elsewhere.
-The final piece of the puzzle has been to educate the cleaners in how to clean the bathrooms professionally, as opposed to flooding the place with gallons of water that ultimately damages the facilities.
-This education and that of the teachers and students in proper use of the toilets together with involvement of the parents in providing ongoing supplies for their upkeep has been done by the Public Health Department’s school nurse.
+The water pump was installed to ensure strong pressure but, good news, the watering schedule was such that there was no need to install the water deposit that had been budgeted for the project, so we have been able to return that money for use elsewhere.
+The final piece of the puzzle has been to educate the cleaners on how to clean the bathrooms professionally, as opposed to flooding the place with gallons of water that ultimately damages the facilities.
+This education and that of the teachers and students in the proper use of the toilets together with the involvement of the parents in providing ongoing supplies for their upkeep has been done by the Public Health Department’s school nurse.
 Her work is clearly ongoing.

 After a six-month delay, Sheq I Madh has functional bathrooms that a parent recently confided “had never worked even when I was at school”.
 This project directly affects 250 students and the influence on siblings and other community members is huge.
 The legacy of this project will live on for generations of schoolchildren in Fier.